 - Oklahoma: As a Plains State located in what is known as “Tornado Alley,” Oklahoma can see high winds, tornadoes, and hailstorms.
 Homes in the eastern portion of the state are also vulnerable to flooding.

-- Nebraska: Also located in Tornado Alley, Nebraska shares many of the same risks as Oklahoma.
+- Nebraska: Also located in Tornado Alley, Nebraska shares many of the same risks as Oklahoma and Kansas.

 - Arkansas: The Natural State has surprising risk factor.
 One of the nation’s largest fault lines runs through it.
 The New Madrid Seismic Zone suffered earthquakes from 1811 to 1812.
 Reports say they caused church bells to ring in Philadelphia.

 States which experience more natural disasters have higher homeowners insurance rates.
 Where you live in the state, the age, and cost to rebuild your home will also affect the rate.

 How can I get a quote for homeowners insurance?

 With so many variables in play, it makes sense that people wonder how much homeowners insurance should cost.
 There are ways to make homeowners insurance more affordable.
 Consider bundling your policies or increasing your deductible.
 Before switching carriers for a lower rate, make sure you are comparing the same benefits.